Debenhams: 20th century

+The company closed its ladies clothing chain Cresta in 1980, selling 27 of the stores to Irvine Sellar's fashion group, which also purchased the York store which was rebranded as Marshalls by Sellars.
+This followed on from the £1.7 million sale of Greens Photography and Hifi to Dixons in late 1979.

 Debenhams was targeted three times during the 1980s by the Animal Liberation Front in protest at the sale of animal furs in stores.
 Stores in Romford, Luton, and Harrow were fire-bombed by members, the worst attack being on the Luton store.
 As a result, the company stopped selling clothes with animal furs.
 It was alleged by Caroline Lucas MP in a debate in Westminster Hall that Bob Lambert, a then undercover police officer, planted the fire bomb that caused £340,000 worth of damage to the Harrow branch of Debenhams in 1987.
 It is unclear if anything has come of these allegations as of March 2014.